Chart Color Schemes

 Health performance in Camira - Gailes is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Camira-Gailes faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is extremely low at approximately 46% of the total population (~4,516 people), compared to 50.3% across Greater Brisbane and a national average of 55.3%.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 9.8 and 9.0% of residents respectively.
+The rate of private health cover is extremely low at approximately 46% of the total population (around 4,516 people), compared to 50.3% across Greater Brisbane and a national average of 55.3%.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.8% and 9.0% of residents respectively.

-However, 66.0% of residents declare themselves completely clear of medical ailments, compared to 72.4% across Greater Brisbane.
-The area has 15.6% of residents aged 65 and over (1,513 people), which is higher than the 8.8% in Greater Brisbane.
+Sixty-six percent of residents declare themselves completely clear of medical ailments, compared to 72.4% across Greater Brisbane.
+Fifteen point six percent of residents are aged 65 and over (1,513 people), higher than the 8.8% in Greater Brisbane.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health